 Accuracy — Can it reliably identify common houseplants?
 Unusual varieties?
 Juvenile plants that look different from their mature form?

-Disease and pest detection — Some apps can read a photo of a yellowing leaf and suggest what’s wrong.
-This is genuinely useful if you’re trying to figure out why something looks off.
+Symptom help — Some apps can read a photo of a yellowing leaf and suggest what’s wrong.
+This is genuinely useful if you’re trying to figure out why something looks off, especially when you’re trying to separate spider mite damage from watering stress, low humidity, or old leaves aging out.

 Free vs. paid — Most apps give you a few free identifications per day, then push you toward a subscription.
 Good to know upfront rather than after you’ve set everything up.